Complaints and Appeals Policy and Procedure

 Grounds for complaint

-You can make a complaint if you feel that our decision-taking processes have not been followed correctly, if you feel that you have been discriminated against or treated unfairly.
+You can make a complaint if you feel that our decision-taking processes have not been followed correctly, if you feel that you have been discriminated against or treated unfairly, or you have a concern about our fundraising practice.

 What you cannot complain about